Thank you for visiting the site of Richard Kay – York based Performer, Writer and Theatre Maker

 Current projects include:

-Ongoing corporate roleplay for Gatenby Sanderson, Xperient and RPfT.
+Corporate roleplay for Gatenby Sanderson, Xperient and RPfT

 Writing and producing A Journey Through Time and Space for York’s Railways to Greenways project.

-Writing and directing a new pantomime for Badapple Youth Theatre
+Writing and producing the pantomime Snow White and the Seven Babes in the Wood for Badapple Youth Theatre

-Three productions as director (and performer) of Christmas Traditions with the York Philharmonic Male Voice Choir at York’s De Grey Rooms.
+For the York Philharmonic Male Voice Choir Richard has directed three productions of Christmas Traditions at York’s De Grey Rooms.

-As Associate Director of Badapple Theatre Company Richard has co-directed several shows including Farmer Scrooge’s Christmas Carol, The Thankful Village, The Last Station Keeper and Eddie and the Gold Tops.
-Most recently he directed The Elves and the Carpenter.
-For their Youth Theatre group he has written and directed three productions; two pantomimes Cinderella and Dick Whittington and a play commemorating 100 years since the Representation of the People Act entitled Suffer Age.
+As Associate Director of Badapple Theatre Company Richard has co-directed several shows including Farmer Scrooge’s Christmas Carol, The Thankful Village, The Last Station Keeper, Eddie and the Gold Tops and The Elves and the Carpenter.
+For their Youth Theatre group he has written and directed five productions including two self-penned pantomimes.

 “Badapple Theatre triumphs in a tour that takes the magic of theatre to remote venues” **** The Stage, Dec 2015